muskan1234-wq/task.2/README.md

+"COMPANY" :CODTECH IT SOLOTIONS

+"NAME" : PATHAN MUSKAN IBRAHIM

+"INTERN ID" : CT04WZ15

+"DOMAIN" : JAVA

+"DURATION" : 4 WEEKS

+"MENTOR" : NEELA SANTOSH# Weather

-# Weather REST API Client
+REST API Client

 A Java application that consumes a public REST API (OpenWeatherMap) to fetch weather data and displays it in a structured format.